Deployment

 Kubernetes Settings:

-archestra.orchestrator.kubernetes.namespace- Kubernetes namespace where MCP server pods will be created (defaults to Helm release namespace)archestra.orchestrator.kubernetes.loadKubeconfigFromCurrentCluster- Use in-cluster configuration (recommended when running inside K8s)archestra.orchestrator.kubernetes.kubeconfig.enabled- Enable mounting kubeconfig from a secretarchestra.orchestrator.kubernetes.kubeconfig.secretName- Name of secret containing kubeconfig filearchestra.orchestrator.kubernetes.kubeconfig.mountPath- Path where kubeconfig will be mountedarchestra.orchestrator.kubernetes.serviceAccount.create- Create a service account (default: true)archestra.orchestrator.kubernetes.serviceAccount.annotations- Annotations to add to the service accountarchestra.orchestrator.kubernetes.serviceAccount.name- Name of the service account (auto-generated if not set)archestra.orchestrator.kubernetes.serviceAccount.imagePullSecrets- Image pull secrets for the service accountarchestra.orchestrator.kubernetes.rbac.create- Create RBAC resources (default: true)
+archestra.orchestrator.kubernetes.namespace- Kubernetes namespace where MCP server pods will be created (defaults to Helm release namespace)archestra.orchestrator.kubernetes.loadKubeconfigFromCurrentCluster- Use in-cluster configuration (recommended when running inside K8s)archestra.orchestrator.kubernetes.kubeconfig.enabled- Enable mounting kubeconfig from a secretarchestra.orchestrator.kubernetes.kubeconfig.secretName- Name of secret containing kubeconfig filearchestra.orchestrator.kubernetes.kubeconfig.mountPath- Path where kubeconfig will be mountedarchestra.orchestrator.kubernetes.serviceAccount.create- Create a service account (default: true)archestra.orchestrator.kubernetes.serviceAccount.annotations- Annotations for cloud integrations (e.g., GKE Workload Identity, AWS IRSA)archestra.orchestrator.kubernetes.serviceAccount.name- Name of the service account (auto-generated if not set)archestra.orchestrator.kubernetes.serviceAccount.imagePullSecrets- Image pull secrets for the service accountarchestra.orchestrator.kubernetes.rbac.create- Create RBAC resources (default: true)

 Service Settings: